-Chances are you’ve been listening to Earl Palmer (1924 – 2008) your whole life.
-He plays drums on “Tutti Frutti” by Little Richard, “You Send Me” by Sam Cooke, “You’ve Lost That Lovin’ Feelin'” by the Righteous Brothers, “River Deep—Mountain High ” by Ike and Tina Turner, the theme songs from “Mission Impossible” and “The Brady Bunch,” and literally countless other records—he was a first-call studio musician for decades, racking up more sessions than anyone, himself included, could keep track of.
+Chances are you’ve been listening to Earl Palmer your whole life.
+He plays drums on “Tutti Frutti” by Little Richard, “You Send Me” by Sam Cooke, “You’ve Lost That Lovin’ Feelin'” by the Righteous Brothers, “River Deep—Mountain High ” by Ike and Tina Turner, the theme songs from “Mission Impossible” and “The Brady Bunch,” and literally countless other records.
+He was a first-call studio musician for decades, racking up more sessions than anyone, himself included, could keep track of.

 Though he always saw himself as a jazz drummer, Palmer is revered for establishing the backbeat that would define rock and roll—a strong knock on beats 2 and 4.
 He recalled clapping on these beats as a child following brass band drummers as they paraded through Treme, where he grew up.
 His home here, near the corner of North Claiborne and Dumaine, where neighborhood characters hung out by a barbershop and shoeshine stand, was surrounded by music (jazz icon Danny Barker called it a “swinging” corner).

-The bridge Palmer built between New Orleans’ street rhythms and rock and roll is front and center in the Fats Domino song “I’m Walkin’.”
-The beat comes from his feet up, with a second line-style bass drum intro leading to a rap on the snare (as Palmer demonstrates in this video).
-Though New Orleans had shaped him, Palmer had to leave the city to live the life he wanted.
-Los Angeles promised higher wages, prestige, and, unlike the Jim Crow South, a chance to be with the woman he loved, who was white.
+The Crescent City roots of the rock and roll beat are easy to trace in the Fats Domino song “I’m Walkin’.”
+The rhythm comes up from Palmer’s feet, with a second line-style bass drum intro leading to a rap on the snare (as demonstrated in this video).
+Though New Orleans had shaped him, Palmer had to leave town to live the life he wanted: Los Angeles promised higher wages, status, and, unlike the Jim Crow South, a chance to live with the woman he loved, who was white.

-Not long after cutting “Lucille,” Palmer moved to California, where his sight-reading acumen and versatility made him a studio ace.
+In California, Palmer’s sight-reading acumen and versatility made him a studio ace.
 He drummed in Phil Spector’s wall of sound and Motown’s West Coast productions.
 After years of playing with everyone from Frank Sinatra to the Beach Boys to Dizzy Gillespie to Neil Young, he earned the unofficial title of “Most Recorded Drummer in History.”
 In 2000 he was in the first class of sidemen inducted into the Rock and Roll Hall of Fame.